Thomas Bordeleau: Professional

 On April 12, 2022, Bordeleau signed an amateur tryout contract with the Sharks' AHL affiliate, the San Jose Barracuda, for the remainder of the 2021–22 season.
 He made his professional debut for the Barracuda the next day and recorded three assists in his first career AHL game.
 On April 16, 2022, he signed a three-year, entry-level contact with the San Jose Sharks.
 The next day, he made his NHL debut in a 4–5 overtime loss to the Minnesota Wild, while also getting his first point by assisting a goal.
+He scored his first NHL goal on October 14, 2023, in a 1–2 shootout loss to the Colorado Avalanche.
+He re-signed with the Sharks on July 26, 2024.